mauricio/sample-assignment/README.md

 once they get a response they write it to the socket and wait for the next message.

-This solution is fully functional (and could even possibly be deployed to an actual production environment), it's not really the most scalable solution.
+This solution is fully functional (and could even possibly be deployed to an actual production environment), but it's not really the most scalable solution.
 A thread-per-client implementation requires much more resources to be allocated for every connected client and these resources will tax both memory and the CPU unnecessarily, something that can be simply solved by using a non-blocking IO library, like Netty below.